MUDzain/Ethereum-Fraud-Detection-System/README.md

 - Oracle service
 - Integration tests

-All tests should pass with 100% success rate.
+All tests should pass with a 100% success rate.

 ### Test Coverage
 - Data processing: 95%